Imperforate hymen

 An imperforate hymen is a congenital disorder where a hymen without an opening completely obstructs the vagina.
 It is caused by a failure of the hymen to perforate during fetal development.
 It is most often diagnosed in adolescent girls when menstrual blood accumulates in the vagina and sometimes also in the uterus.
 It is treated by surgical incision of the hymen.

 Signs and symptoms

 Affected newborns may present with acute urinary retention.
 In adolescent females, the most common symptoms of an imperforate hymen are cyclic pelvic pain and amenorrhea; other symptoms associated with hematocolpos include urinary retention, constipation, low back pain, nausea, and diarrhea.
 Other vaginal anomalies can have similar symptoms to an imperforate hymen.
 Vaginal atresia and a transverse vaginal septum require differentiation.
 A strong urge to defecate has been observed in a few women.

 Complications

 If untreated or unrecognized before puberty, an imperforate hymen can lead to peritonitis or endometriosis due to retrograde bleeding.
-Additionally, it can lead to mucometrocolpos (dilatation of the vaginal canal and uterus due to mucus buildup) or hematometrocolpos (dilatation due to buildup of menstrual fluid).
+Additionally, it can lead to mucometrocolpos (dilatation of the vaginal canal and uterus due to mucus buildup) or hematometrocolpos (dilatation due to a buildup of menstrual fluid).
 Mucometrocolpos and hematocolpos can in turn cause urinary retention, constipation, and urinary tract infection.